Azure/LabServices/TemplateManagement/PowerShell/ActiveDirectoryJoinV2/readme.md

 Once the student VMs are renamed:
 - If the student is AAD joining their VM, they should log in the first time using the local admin account and follow the steps in the TODO: Link to blog post.
 Once their lab VM is AAD joined, they can log in with their domain account by changing the RDP connection file accordingly.
-- If the student is AAD registering their VM, they can log in using either a local admin or non-admin accounnt and follow the steps in the TODO: Link to blog post.
+- If the student is AAD registering their VM, they can log in using either a local admin or non-admin account and follow the steps in the TODO: Link to blog post.
 Once their lab VM is AAD registered, they will continue to use the local admin or non-admin account to log in.

 The **Rename-StudentVM.ps1** does several actions:
 - Renames the student VM using the lab prefix and a random number.
 Unique VM names are required to domain join.